5punk/react-slack-chat/README.md

 [DEMO](http://avanishpathak.com/react-slack-chat/)

 A Beautiful Gooey / Material Design Slack Chat Web Integrating Widget.
-This widget can be integrated as a Live Chat / Help Desk / Discussions for Special Interest Sites.
+This widget can be integrated as a Live Chat / Help Desk / Discussions for Special Interest Sites in **Solo Single Customer Mode (1:1)** or **Community Chat (Shoutbox) Mode**.

 Give your users the Perfect Support / Engagement experience, with the comfort of Slack.